-Your household has been invited to have swab tests for virus from the throat and nose and to have blood tests for antibodies.
+Your household has been invited to have swab tests for virus from the throat and nose [If selected for invite for blood - DELETE for swab only] and to have blood tests for antibodies.

 Who can take part?

 In this survey, we are asking for all adults, teenagers and children aged 2 years and over currently resident in your household to take part.